Key takeaways from major US intelligence leak

 A South Korean presidential official said South Korea planned to discuss the leak with Washington, according to the New York Times.

-However, the official declined confirm any details from the leaked documents, per Reuters.
+However, the official declined to confirm any details from the leaked documents, per Reuters.

 Israel has offered the strongest statement rebuking the contents of the leaked documents, responding to the claim that leaders of its spy agency helped foment anti-government protests.